wel51x/CarND-LaneLines-P1/writeup.md

 A possible improvement would be to parameterize some of the functionality:
   - when trying to determine polygon vertices

 Also see if the horizon can be determined for figuring Region of Interest

-A possible improvement would be to parameterize some of the functionality:
-  -when trying to determine polygon vertices
-Also see if the horizon can be determined for figuring Region of Interest